itstrangvu/trangs/content/portfolio/apify-homepage.md

 - Embed psychological trust

-→ I created graphics of the user interface for the platform itself, used CLI, code blocks with real code and decided to apply a subtle animations on some of them on scroll
+→ Created graphics of the user interface for the platform itself, used CLI, code blocks with real code and decided to apply a subtle animations on some of them on scroll